desciii/codeboard/README.md

 - Profile page view for each user
 - Search by tag or keyword
 - Edit / Delete Posts
-- Added Security (Cookies and Session)
+- Added Security (Cookies and Sessions)

 ## Technologies Used